piegope/doc/docs/en/rdm/windows/data-sources/multi-factor-authentication/duo.md

 ---
 eleventyComputed:
   title: Duo
-  description: '{{ en.RDM }} allows you to configure a Duo authentication to provide an additional security layer when opening a data source.'
+  description: "{{ en.RDM }} allows you to configure a Duo authentication to provide an additional security layer when opening a data source."
   keywords:
   - Duo authentication
 ---